Platoon Leader, 2nd Lieutenant

 During my service with Nylands Brigad, I underwent an intensive transformation from recruit to commissioned officer, culminating in a leadership role within one of Finland's most demanding military units.

-Leadership Development: Upon successful completion of the selection process, I was commissioned as a 2nd Lieutenant and entrusted with significant command responsibilities.
-This role demanded exceptional organizational skills and stress resilience, developed through intensive military training that simulated real-world operational pressures.
-The experience taught me to maintain clear thinking and effective decision-making even under the most challenging circumstances.
+Leadership Development: Upon successful completion of the selection process and associated training, I was commissioned as a platoon leader and entrusted with command responsibilities.
+This role demanded organizational skills and stress resilience, developed through intensive military training that simulated real-world operational pressures.
+The experience taught me to maintain clear thinking and effective decision-making even under challenging circumstances.

 This experience fundamentally shaped my approach to leadership, teaching me the importance of clear communication, decisive action, and maintaining team cohesion under pressure.